George S. Clarke: Death and Character

+Responses to Clarke's Account of Bataan

 Upon his return to the United States in 1942, Colonel Clarke publicly stated that the American government and people had forgotten about the 27,000 American soldiers defeated and imprisoned on the Philippines.
 He believed that many U.S. politicians and warfighters had acted unethically by prioritizing the European Theater over the War in the Pacific.
 For this President Roosevelt accused Clarke of undermining the war effort, stripped him of his temporary promotion to brigadier general, and ignored his insight into how the Japanese waged war by assigning him to various noncombat roles.

 While unpopular with most interpretations of the U.S. wartime strategy during World War II, Clarke's sentiment was later recorded, expanded, and analyzed by then Major Matthew Klimow.
 In a 1990 article, Major Klimow wrote that the lies and half-truths issued by Secretary of War Henry Stimson, Army Chief of Staff George C. Marshall, and President Franklin D. Roosevelt regarding the prioritization of the Philippines' defense "was an unconscionable breach of faith that only deepened the final disillusionment of gallant fighters essentially abandoned by the United States."